- About ROA

 The Reserve Officers Association of the United States, now known as the Reserve Organization of America to reflect its all-ranks membership, was founded during the difficult years after the first world war.
 With "the war to end all wars" won, complacency and isolationism swept across the American political landscape.

-It was during these times that several hundred officers, many of them combat veterans of World War I, first gathered with General of the Armies, John J. (Blackjack) Pershing at the Willard Hotel in Washington, D.C., and on October 2, 1922 formally established ROA as an organization.
+The founders of ROA, veterans of World War I, believed America was vulnerable to return to its pre-war unpreparedness.
+Determined to help prevent the very unreadiness they had experienced, 140 officers gathered with General of the Armies John J. "Black Jack" Pershing at the Willard Hotel in Washington, D.C., and on October 2, 1922, formally established ROA.

-During World War II, the Association became inactive "for the duration," as its members went off to war.
-ROA was reactivated in 1946 and in 1948, Reserve Officers of the Naval Services (RONS) merged with ROA.
+During World War II, the association became inactive "for the duration," as its members went to war.
+ROA was reactivated in 1946; and in 1948, Reserve Officers of the Naval Services merged with ROA.
 The Marine Corps and Coast Guard came in about the same time.

-Public Law 595 of the 81st Congress, second session, was "An Act to Incorporate the Reserve Officers Association of the United States."
-This act established the objective of ROA: "...support and promote the development and execution of a military policy for the United States that will provide adequate National Security."
+Formalizing ROA's role as a respected advocate for national security and readiness, Public Law 595 of the 81st Congress, second session, "An Act to Incorporate the Reserve Officers Association of the United States," granted the association's congressional charter.
+This act established the objective of ROA: "...to support and promote the development and execution of a military policy for the United States that will provide adequate National Security."